ulybyshev/Green-Kubo_solver/readme.txt

 COMMAND LINE OPTIONS

-without -a option: enters the regime with  error estimation through the data blocking, needs the full set of data (correlators for each monte-carlo (MC) configuration)
+without -a option: enters the regime with  error estimation through data blocking, needs the full set of data (correlators for each monte-carlo (MC) configuration)
     in this regime:
-    -b Nb  (Nb=number of data blocks) - if doesnt't exist then the number of data blocks is set up automatically -c filename.txt  - file with full set of raw data: full-time Euclidean correlator for each MC configuration
+    -b Nb  (Nb=number of data blocks) - if not provided by the user then the number of data blocks is set up automatically -c filename.txt  - file with full set of raw data: full-time Euclidean correlator for each MC configuration
 	format:
 	0    correlator_real_part   correlator_imaginary_part